1. Name and contact details of the controller and the company data protection officer

 As an alternative to the browser add-on, especially for browsers on mobile devices, you can also prevent Google Analytics from collecting data by clicking on this link.
 An opt-out cookie is set which prevents future collection of your data when you visit this website.
 The opt-out cookie is only valid in this browser and only for our website and is stored on your device.
 If you delete the cookies in this browser, you must set the opt-out cookie again.

 Information on data protection in connection with Google Analytics can be found in the Google Analytics Help.

 6. E-mail marketing

-If you have expressly consented according to Article 6 no. 1 lit. a) GDPR, we will use your e-mail address for informing you by e-mail about developments in selected sectors or legal areas as well as Raue LLP and to invite you to events.
+If you have expressly consented according to Article 6 no. 1 lit. a) GDPR, we will use your e-mail address for informing you by e-mail about developments in selected sectors or legal areas as well as Raue PartmbB and to invite you to events.

 To receive such e-mails, it is sufficient to provide an e-mail address as well as your first and last name.